Volunteers – Background Checks & Training

 Fingerprinting: Live Scans

 A Live Scan must be done specifically for MY Club by each coach or other “regular volunteer”.
-It does not need to be done annually.
+Thankfully, you only need to do it once, It does not need to be done annually. rather than annually like the rest of the certs.
+Unfortunately, though, a Live Scan for another organization can’t be used for MY Club.

 Who needs to submit a Live Scan?
 From California Assembly Bill No. 506: